airr-community/airr-standards/docs/cairr/overview.rst

 5- Enter related Metdata.

-6- To update FASTQ files, Please first save the entered metdata and go the previous window (Use Go back page option from your browser).
+6- To upload FASTQ files, Please first save the entered metdata and go the previous window (Use Go back page option from your browser).
 You will see a new MiAIRR RC2 instance (filled template) will appear.
 Select the instance and click on the upload icon on top right cornor (in the toolbar) of the page.

 7- An upload dialogue will appear, choose NCBI SRA and upload your FASTQ file.
 Upon submisison you will start receiving acknowledgement messages.